-A mortgage loan processor will be assigned to process VA Loan.
+A mortgage loan processor will be assigned to process the VA Loan.

 - The role of a mortgage processor is extremely crucial

-- It is the processor that makes sure that there are no missing information
+- It is the processor that makes sure that there is no missing information

 - Make sure that all documents are complete with no missing pages